cisagov/ScubaGear/README.md

 ### Quick Start Guide

-ScubaGear is designed to be run multiple times to properly evaluate and apply baseline settings.
+ScubaGear can be run multiple times to properly evaluate baseline settings.

 1. **First Run (No Configuration File):**
    Start ScubaGear without a configuration file.
 This initial run generates a baseline template of your environment's current settings.
 It does not make changes but helps you understand the default posture.

 2. **Subsequent Runs (With Configuration File):**
    After reviewing and editing the generated configuration file, run ScubaGear again with the configuration file as input.
 This allows ScubaGear to compare your intended settings against the actual environment and elevate discrepancies accordingly.

+> [!IMPORTANT]
+> ScubaGear has specific prerequisites and relies on defined configuration values to properly evaluate your Microsoft 365 tenant.
+After your initial assessment run, review the results thoroughly.
+Address any identified gaps by updating your tenant configuration or documenting risk acceptances in a YAML configuration file using exclusions, annotations, or omissions.
+> **Refer to the sections below for detailed guidance.**

 This iterative approach ensures ScubaGear is aligned with your environment and that all policy evaluations are based on your customized baseline.